luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **destination** (RelinKeys &):The RelinKeys which is used to store the computation result.

-: A function to create a relinearized key.
+Usage: A function to create a relinearized key.

 <br>